yevgeniyo-ps/devops-interview/README.md

 Welcome to the DevOps troubleshooting challenge!
 This repository contains a Kubernetes application with several intentional issues that you need to identify and fix.

+## WiFi Access

+Connect to the **S1-Guest** network, fill out the questionnaire, and send your access request to yevgeniy.ovsyannikov@sentinelone.com

 ## Prerequisites

 - [k3d](https://k3d.io/) installed